D.C. United trades Paul Arriola, pivots to roster renovations

 The move leaves a significant void in United’s attack — the quick, energetic Arriola was an influential presence for 4½ years — but provides the club with the means to acquire players before the Feb.
-26 opener against Charlotte and in this summer’s transfer window.
+26 season opener against Charlotte and in this summer’s transfer window.

-“It was a big decision for the club obviously, but it was something he wanted to do,” Dave Kasper, United’s president of soccer operations and sporting director, said in an interview.
+“It was a big decision for the club, obviously, but it was something he wanted to do,” said Dave Kasper, United’s president of soccer operations and sporting director.
 “We felt like we got a great return that will give us a lot of roster flexibility moving forward.”

 Arriola, who will turn 27 next week, requested to move elsewhere for “personal reasons,” Kasper said.
 He declined to go into detail.

-Arriola — who is with the U.S. national team in Columbus, Ohio, for a World Cup qualifier Thursday against El Salvador — was not immediately available for comment.
+Arriola — who is with the U.S. national team in Columbus, Ohio, for a World Cup qualifier against El Salvador on Thursday — posted on social media that United “did not push me out, but rather, this was a personal decision at a critical time in my life, for my career and family to ask to be open to a move.”

-It was also unclear how Arriola, a pure winger, would have fit into Coach Hernán Losada’s system of play.
+But it was also unclear how Arriola, a pure winger, would have fit into Coach Hernán Losada’s system.
 With the World Cup on the horizon, Arriola wants to showcase in his best position all year.

 His first choice was Mexican power Club América.
-The sides were close to agreement on a transfer fee of more than $3 million (United also would’ve received a player on loan), but Arriola and Club Ámerica couldn’t agree on salary, one person familiar with the situation said.
+The sides were close to an agreement on a transfer fee of more than $3 million (United also would’ve received a player on loan), but Arriola and Club América couldn’t agree on salary, one person familiar with the situation said.

 Dallas was willing to relinquish a huge sum of general allocation money, which teams can use to sign players and offset the impact of a contract on the salary cap.
 Of the $2 million it received, D.C. has $1.5 million available this year.